TROUBLE AT FORT LA POINTE

 Suzette, who has an Ojibwe mother and a French father, needs to use skills and knowledge from both cultures to solve a problem that threatens her family.

-For information about the research that went into creating this book, please read The Story Behind The Story blog post at the bottom of this page.
+For details about the research that went into creating this story, read The Story Behind The Story blog post on this page.

 Click to Download